US

 This tool is intended as a guide and all prices are approximate.
 Please visit a dentist for a personal quotation.

-Note that some dentists may offer cheaper implants which are not such good quality.
+Note that some dentists may offer lower-cost options which are not such good quality.
 While they present an initial saving, they usually aren't guaranteed for as long, so they could end up costing you more in the long run.

-With something as important as your teeth, the cheapest option is not always the best, and unfortunately, the typical cost of dental implants is pretty high.
+With something as important as your teeth, the least expensive option is not always the best, and unfortunately, the typical cost of dental implants is pretty high.

 How much are dental implants abroad?